telerik/maui-docs/controls/checkbox/size.md

 ---
-title: Dimensions
+title: Size
-page_title: .NET MAUI CheckBox Documentation | Key Features
+page_title: .NET MAUI CheckBox Documentation | Size
 description: "Set the width and height of the Telerik CheckBox for .NET MAUI by adjusting only a single property."
 position: 3
-slug: checkbox_dimensions
+slug: checkbox-size
 ---

-# Dimensions
+# Size

 The CheckBox provides options for setting its height and width.